Pooley Hall: The Cockayne family

 The present hall was built in 1509 by Sir Thomas Cockayne "The Magnificent", who was knighted at the Battle of Tournai by King Henry VIII.
 It was built on the site of an earlier hall, and was one of the first examples in the country of a castellated brick-built manor house.
 The house was considerably larger than what it is today and has been repeatedly altered.
 The original hammer-beam roof of the great hall no longer survives and much of the original house has been demolished.

 The Cockayne family split their time between Pooley Hall and their estate at Ashbourne Hall in Derbyshire.

 Sir Aston Cockayne, 1st Baronet Cockayne, lived quietly at Pooley Hall for most of the English Interregnum.
 He was a famous Cavalier and Catholic; during the English Civil War he took the Royalist side, and in 1642 Charles I elevated him to baronet.
 Sir Aston joined the future Charles II in exile for a time and chose to return to Pooley Hall to "lie low".

 Cockayne was responsible for the family's dire financial position.
 He was famous for his gambling and amassed large debts.
-Ashbourne Hall was sold within the first varonet's lifetime, and after his death the family were subsequently forced to sell Pooley Hall.
+Ashbourne Hall was sold within the first baronet's lifetime, and after his death the family were subsequently forced to sell Pooley Hall.

 The family moved back to Derbyshire, with several subsequent family members becoming mayors of Derby.

 After the Cockaynes

 Following the departure of the Cockayne family, Pooley Hall fell into the hands of Charles Jennens of nearby Gopsall Hall and was subsequently inherited by Jennens' god-son The Hon.
 Charles Finch MP, son of the 3rd Earl of Aylesford.

 In 1789, the Coventry Canal was opened.
-The canal runs through the Pooley Hall estate and passes within 20 meters of the hall, which can be viewed from the tow-path on the opposite side of the canal.
+The canal runs through the Pooley Hall estate and passes within 20 metres of the hall, which can be viewed from the tow-path on the opposite side of the canal.